| Home | Back to Goldfish |

 Goldfish colour chart

-The matter of colour in goldfish is complicated, and this new goldfish colour chart (January 2014) summarizes the available information into a single table.
-This is a large table, so you may prefer to download it s a PDF document.
+The matter of colour in goldfish is complicated, and this new goldfish colour chart (January 2014) summarizes the available information into a single table, and includes information on breeding outcomes.
+This is a large table, so you may prefer to download it as a PDF document.

 Several normally drab species have a natural tendency to produce red-golden